Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$, Bi$_2$Sr$_2$CuO$_6$, Bi$_2$Sr$_2$CaCu$_2$O$_8$, and HgBa$_2$CuO$_4$: Lanczos method and restricted Boltzmann machine procedure

 \subsection{Restricted Boltzmann machine procedure}

-To further improve the mVMC wavefunction we apply a restricted Boltzmann machine as a variational wavefunction $\ket{\Psi}$, as firstly suggested in Ref.~\onlinecite{carleo2017}.
+To further improve the mVMC wave function we apply a restricted Boltzmann machine as a variational wave function $\ket{\Psi}$, as first suggested in Ref.~\cite{carleo2017}.
 Here we follow the notations given in Refs.~\cite{nomura2017,ido2022}.
-The variational wavefunction including RBM takes the following form
+The variational wave function including RBM takes the following form

 where $\mathcal N$ is the additional RBM correlator.
 The RBM correlator